knpuniversity/whats-new-symfony3/knpu/micro-kernel.md

 Back in our `LittleKernel` add `$routes->mount('/'.$annotationRoutes)` which says "Yo!
 Load those into my routes.
 Don't get too excited, this isn't going to work quite yet.
 But let's refresh anyways to see what's happening.

+The first error we get here is "The annotation '@Sensio\Bundle\FrameworkExtraBundle\Configuration\Route' could not be loaded".
+If you work with annotations, then you need ot add one little extra line of code which already exists inside of Symfony's normal autoload file `app/autoload` and it's this line here: `AnnotationRegistry::registerLoader`, in `tiny.php` instead of using composer's autoloader directly I'm going to load the normal autoload file which itself actually loads the composer autoloader then takes care of this annotations thing.

+Refresh and it works!
+Let's check out the homepage and now the site is failing with "Unknown 'is_granted' function in base.html.twig on line 19".
+Let's look and see what's happening on line 19 in that file.
+Our app is choking on
+`is_granted`.
+This is one of the really cool but tricky things about using the `MicroKernel`.
+If you're used to having ten or twenty bundles then you're used to having all the features of Symfony.
+But, with the `MicroKernel` you have to opt into those.
+The `is_granted` comes from Symfony's security bundle and if you want to use that you'll have to add it into `LittleKernel`.
+For now, just take that out and refresh again in the browser.

+It works!
+That's the `MicroKernel` in a nut shell.
+Add as many bundles as you want and import external files just like you saw here with the annotation route.
+This isn't about putting everything into a single file, it's about starting with a single file and then choosing which bundles and configurations make sense for your project.

+Same thing down here, right now I have my framework configuration inside of PHP, but as this project grows I'll eventually want to use a yaml file which I could do really easily by using this `$loader` variable over here and telling it to import one of the configuration files.

+Finally, for multi-kernel applications things get easier, because it's just really obvious and clean what configuration files are loading.
+We'll cover this in even more detail in the future, but for now play with it and I hope you love it as much as I do!